paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-537-loans-and-guarantees.md

 2006—Pub.
 L. 109–163, § 3507(a)(1)(D), (2)(A), (B), (b)(2), which directed the amendment of sections 1273(i), (j) and 1274(a) of the former Appendix to this title from which this section was derived, was repealed by Pub.
 L. 110–181, § 3522(b).
 See 2008 Amendment notes for subsecs. (a)(3)(B)(iii) and (c) and Historical and Revision notes above.

 #### Prohibition of New Loans for Construction of Fishing Vessels Under Certain Conditions
 Pub.
 L. 104–297, title III, § 302(b)(2), Oct.
 11, 1996, 110 Stat.
 3615, as amended by Pub.
 L. 105–277, div.
 C, title II, § 212, Oct.
 21, 1998, 112 Stat.
 2681–635; Pub.
 L. 107–206, title I, § 1103, Aug.
 2, 2002, 116 Stat.
-884, provided that: “No loans may be provided or guaranteed by the Federal Government for the construction or rebuilding of a vessel intended for use as a fishing vessel (as defined in [section 2101 of title 46](./chapter-021-general.md#section-2101), United States Code), if such vessel will be greater than 165 feet in registered length, of more than 750 gross registered tons (as measured under chapter 145 of title 46) or 1,900 gross registered tons [(]as measured under chapter 143 of that title), or have an engine or engines capable of producing a total of more than 3,000 shaft horsepower, after such construction or rebuilding is completed.
-This prohibition shall not apply to vessels to be used in the menhaden fishery or in tuna purse seine fisheries outside the exclusive economic zone of the United States or the area of the South Pacific Regional Fisheries Treaty.”
+884; Pub.
+L. 114–120, title III, § 302(b), Feb.
+8, 2016, 130 Stat.
+52, provided that: “No loans may be provided or guaranteed by the Federal Government for the construction or rebuilding of a vessel intended for use as a fishing vessel (as defined in [section 2101 of title 46](./chapter-021-general.md#section-2101), United States Code), if such vessel will be greater than 165 feet in registered length, of more than 750 gross registered tons (as measured under chapter 145 of title 46) or 1,900 gross registered tons [(]as measured under chapter 143 of that title), or have an engine or engines capable of producing a total of more than 3,000 shaft horsepower, after such construction or rebuilding is completed.
+This prohibition shall not apply to vessels to be used in the menhaden fishery, in tuna purse seine fisheries outside the exclusive economic zone of the United States or the area of the South Pacific Regional Fisheries Treaty, in fisheries that are under the jurisdiction of the North Pacific Fishery Management Council and managed under a fishery management plan issued under the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1801&num=0&edition=prelim) et seq.), or in the Pacific whiting fishery that is under the jurisdiction of the Pacific Fishery Management Council and managed under a fishery management plan issued under that Act.
+Any fishing vessel operated in fisheries under the jurisdiction of the North Pacific Fishery Management Council and managed under a fishery management plan issued under the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1801&num=0&edition=prelim) et seq.), or in the Pacific whiting fishery under the jurisdiction of the Pacific Fishery Management Council and managed under a fishery management plan issued under that Act, and that is replaced by a vessel that is constructed or rebuilt with a loan or loan guarantee provided by the Federal Government may not be used to harvest fish in any fishery under the jurisdiction of any regional fishery management council, other than a fishery under the jurisdiction of the North Pacific Fishery Management Council or the Pacific Fishery Management Council.”

 [Pub.
 L. 107–206, title I, § 1103, Aug.
 2, 2002, 116 Stat.
 884, which directed the amendment of title II of division C of Public Law 105–277 by substituting “of more than 750 gross registered tons (as measured under chapter 145 of title 46) or 1,900 gross registered tons as measured under chapter 143 of that title)” for “of more than 750 gross registered tons”, was executed to section 302(b)(2) of Pub.
 L. 104–297, set out above, as amended by section 212 of Pub.
 L. 105–277, to reflect the probable intent of Congress.]